Tuneiverse

 The Project

+Tuneiverse is an AI powered song visualizer that takes your Spotify data to the next level.
+You can see what songs you listen to, how they relate to others you like, and filter by year and genre.
 People have a strong emotional attachment to music, and they like to share it with others.
-Tuneiverse was inspired by Instagram story trends like Receiptify where users connect their Spotify account and see what their top songs are in some kind of unique way.
+Tuneiverse was inspired by Instagram story trends like Receiptify where users connect their Spotify account and see what their top songs are in a unique, sharable way.

 Research & Planning